Esri/feedback-js-api-next/README.md

 ## TypeScript typings for ES modules

-Typings are included with the npm install of ES modules.
+Typings are included with the npm install of `@arcgis/core`.
 For most use cases, no special TypeScript configurations are required.

-## TypeScript typings for AMD modules
+## TypeScript typings for AMD modules (deprecated)

-The typings are also included with the npm install of AMD modules, and they can be used in two ways.
+The typings for use with AMD modules in local builds are deprecated since 4.29.
+They are included with the install of the npm package [`arcgis-js-api`](https://www.npmjs.com/package/arcgis-js-api), and can be used in two ways.

 ### Include a `///` directive in your main TypeScript file.